Utah's Premier Company for Complete Wastewater Treatment Systems

 Midway, UT

-This job highlights our custom built distribution box.
-The distribution box is the central point that directs water throughout the drainfield.
-We commonly find problems associated with the distribution box and good box does not exist on the open market, so we build our own.
-Our box is made out of 24” Ipex heavy duty PVC, sealed fiberglass bottom, 4” water tight grommets, and a locking 24” fiberglass lid.
-This box will not only ensure that the drainfield works properly, but also make it so that the system can be maintained and serviced for the life of the home and beyond.
+This job highlights our custom built distribution box, which is the central point that directs water throughout the drainfield.
+Since we often encounter issues with distribution boxes and aren’t satisfied with the options on the open market, we build our own.
+This distribution box is made out of 24” Ipex heavy duty PVC with a sealed fiberglass bottom, 4” water tight grommets, and a locking 24” fiberglass lid.
+This not only ensures that the drainfield works properly, but also makes it so that the system can be maintained and serviced for the life of the home and beyond.

 Green Grove Drive